 Unsupervised domain adaptation (UDA) \citep{kouw2019review} addresses the challenge of transferring predictive models from a labeled source domain to an unlabeled target domain under distributional shifts \citep{koh2021wilds,sagawaextending}.
 In this area, research methods aim to reduce domain discrepancy by aligning feature distributions, using statistical measures such as maximum mean discrepancy (MMD) \citep{tzeng2014deep} and higher-order moment matching (HoMM) \citep{chen2020homm}.
 Deep adaptation frameworks, such as deep adaptation network (DAN) \citep{long2015learning} and domain-adversarial neural network (DANN) \citep{ganin2016domain}, are also popularly used due to their strong empirical performance.
 There are also other approaches that integrate reconstruction objectives to disentangle domain-invariant and domain-specific components \citep{ghifary2016deep}.
 These approaches often assume access to a representative and diverse set of source examples.
 However, real-world datasets may violate this assumption in systematic and non-random ways.

+In many applications, the goal is to build a target-domain prediction model to predict a binary label $Y$ that identifies a specific object in an image (e.g., classifying a waterbird versus a landbird in the Waterbirds dataset).
+Additionally, the image typically contains contextual attributes represented by a binary background or environment variable $A$, such as whether the background consists of water or land.
 In this work, we focus on a more challenging and practically relevant UDA setting where a \emph{structured subpopulation is entirely missing from the source domain}.
-Specifically, we consider binary label $Y$ and a binary background or environment variable $A$, and study the case where one subpopulation---defined by a particular combination of $Y$ and $A$---is unobserved in the source.
+Specifically, we study the case where one subpopulation, defined by a particular combination of $Y$ and $A$, is unobserved in the source.
 This structured missingness is not merely a sampling artifact, but often reflects real-world constraints in data collection.
 For instance, in the widely studied Waterbirds dataset~\citep{sagawa2019distributionally}, waterbirds ($Y = 1$) photographed in water environments ($A = 1$) can be rare or entirely absent due to the difficulty of capturing such images in the wild.
 This issue arises in many other disciplines as well.
-In healthcare, certain patient subgroups---defined jointly by disease status and demographics---may be underrepresented or absent in historical datasets due to restrictive inclusion criteria or changes in clinical practice over time.
+In healthcare, certain patient subgroups, defined jointly by disease status and demographics, may be underrepresented or absent in historical datasets due to restrictive inclusion criteria or changes in clinical practice over time.
 When such models are applied to broader populations, unobserved subgroups can suffer from systematic mispredictions.
 This structured missingness \citep{mitra2023learning} fundamentally changes some statistical properties when comparing the source and target domains, and, if unaddressed, can lead to severely biased estimation and unreliable prediction in the target domain.
 These structured gaps pose new challenges that are not adequately addressed by conventional UDA techniques, which motivates our work.